lcpu-club/archlinux-lcpu-keyring/README.md

 To add a new key, please submit a PR following these steps:

-1. Submit your public key to a public keyserver, ensuring that `gpg --keyserver --recv-key <fingerprint>` can retrieve your public key.
+1. Submit your public key to a public keyserver, ensuring that `gpg --keyserver --recv-keys <fingerprint>` can retrieve your public key.
 2. Add your public key fingerprint to `master-keyids` in the following format:
 ```
 <fingerprint>    <username>    <keyserver>